Verdicts

 December 2022: Vincent P. Dunn, Jr., Esq. and Amy M. Robinson, Esq. - Jury Verdict for Neurosurgeon in Complex Medical Malpractice Matter

-Congratulations to the trial team of Vin Dunn and Amy Robinson, who secured a Defense Verdict in Suffolk Superior Court in a complex case, alleging medical malpractice relating to post-operative neurologic changes in a patient following a serious brain injury.
+The trial team of Vin Dunn and Amy Robinson secured a Defense Verdict in Suffolk Superior Court in a complex case, alleging medical malpractice relating to post-operative neurologic changes in a patient following a serious brain injury.
 In this case, HMDR&S successfully defended a neurosurgeon who performed a craniotomy to relieve the patient's symptoms after CT imaging showed an enlarging subdural hematoma with increasing mid-line shift and possible cerebral edema as a result of the brain injury.
 After 11 days of trial over nearly three weeks, the jury returned a verdict in favor of the neurosurgeon on all claims.

 July 2022: Vincent P. Dunn, Jr., Esq. and Amy M. Robinson, Esq. – Jury Verdict for PCP in Alleged Failure to Monitor and Treat Kidney Failure Case